cloudmesh-community/fa18-523-60/project-report/report.md

 The BI connector converts the Tableau's SQL-like commands on structured data into the native MongoDB commands while fetching data [@www-mongotab].
-The team also used PyMongo and other web technologies to build the website that could store, update, and process records live and can be accessed by the global audience.
+The team also used PyMongo and other web technologies to build the website that could store, update,
+process the records live and can be accessed by the global audience.
 As MongoDB is a NoSQL engine, it scales easily for multiple tables as a single JSON object, and makes query retrieval speed faster than RDBMS, while avoiding complex joins.
 However, the research also